RealDev05/temp/README.md

 ---

 ## Project 1: NoTime Aptitude Tester

 - Contributed primarily to back-end development and system architecture
 - Focused on creating an intuitive, functional, and efficient platform
 - Leveraged generative AI for content creation
-- Collaborated with a team member on frontend integration
+- Collaborated with Goutham Rajesh on frontend integration
+- Managed complex version control challenges in shared repository

 ---

 ## Project 2: ERP System for Client

 - Created and configured an Enterprise Resource Planning (ERP) system
 - Dockerized the application for consistent deployment
 - Hosted the system on Amazon Web Services (AWS)